Sign Up

 After SBAR training, an appropriate response from the nurse would be:

-• Situation: Hello Dr. X, my name is Tina Cole, and I am taking care of your patient Mr. Jeremy Abe on 3 SW.
-He started complaining of chest pain about ten mins ago which he qualifies as 10/10 pain.
-The pain is constant, is associated with shortness of breath and chest palpitations.
+• Situation: Hello Dr. X, my name is Tina Cole, and I am taking care of your patient, Mr. Jeremy Abe, on 3 SW.
+He started complaining of chest pain about ten minutes ago, which he qualifies as 10/10 pain.
+The pain is constant and is associated with shortness of breath, perspiration, and chest palpitations.

 • Background: He is a 58-year-old male who is now on postoperative day two from a laparoscopic appendectomy.
-He has been ambulatory since the day of surgery and his pain has been well controlled up to this point.
+He has been ambulatory since the day of surgery, and his pain has been well-controlled up to this point.
+He took his lisinopril and furosemide this morning.
+He has no allergies, and he last took ketorolac 10mg about 60 minutes ago.
+He reports his surgical pain as 1/10.

-• Assessment: I obtained a 12-lead electrocardiogram (ECG) which is ready for your review.
-He already received one dose of nitroglycerin which helped alleviate the pain.
+• Assessment: I obtained a 12-lead electrocardiogram (ECG), which is ready for your review.
+He already received one PRN dose of nitroglycerin, which helped alleviate the pain.
 He is currently on 2L of oxygen.
 His vitals are BP 105/70, HR 52, T 98.0, RR 26, with an oxygen saturation of 98%.
 I am concerned about a pulmonary embolism versus a myocardial infarction.

-Using the SBAR technique, you can walk the physician through your thinking process and your assessment.
-Whether your assessment is correct is not critical.
-What matters is the fact that you can convey your concerns in an organized and efficient manner thereby laying a foundation for the physician’s subsequent evaluation.
+Using the SBAR technique, you can guide the physician through your thought process and assessment.
+The nurse can’t make a diagnosis, but can provide the physician with information that may help them to decide on a plan.
+It is essential to convey your concerns in a clear and organized manner, thereby laying a solid foundation for the physician’s subsequent evaluation.

 Conclusion

 Nurses work in stressful environments.
-To thrive and perform high-quality work in such environments, it is important for nurses to maintain situational awareness.
+To thrive and perform high-quality work in such environments, nurses need to maintain situational awareness.
 Situational awareness refers to the degree to which one’s perception of a situation matches reality.
-Inability to maintain situational awareness during a crisis will inevitably lead to a breakdown in communication which can, in turn, create more problems, which worsen the crises.
+The inability to maintain situational awareness during a crisis will inevitably lead to a breakdown in communication, which can, in turn, create additional problems that exacerbate the crisis.

 The most effective healthcare teams should cultivate a culture of safety where team members feel comfortable drawing attention to potential or actual hazards, without fear of retaliation.
 The key to creating a culture of safety is communication.
-Nurses and physicians are the two largest workforces in the healthcare field and any plans to improve patient outcomes hinges on their ability to communicate appropriately.
-Effective teams depend on its members to work in a cohesive manner both as individuals and as a group in responding to crises appropriately.
+Nurses and physicians are the two largest workforces in the healthcare field, and any plans to improve patient outcomes hinge on their ability to communicate appropriately.
+Effective teams depend on their members to work cohesively both as individuals and as a group in responding to crises appropriately.

 Select one of the following methods to complete this course.